atomone-hub/genesis/README.md

 The $ATOM1s in genesis are locked and cannot be transferred due to the value of the parameter ENABLE_SENDTX except for chosen addresses (e.g. for faucets).

-The Genesis Distribution is largely an opionated fork of the cosmoshub4 $ATOM (judged by alignment based on voting activity, to slash those who don't align, or those who aren't interested in using our chain).
+The Genesis Distribution is largely an opinionated fork of the cosmoshub4 $ATOM (judged by alignment based on voting activity, to slash those who don't align, or those who aren't interested in using our chain).

-The Interchain Foundation will excluded from this distribution, so as to create a separation of concerns, and instead 10% of the final total amount will be allocated toward contributors and onchain DAOs.
+The Interchain Foundation will be excluded from this distribution, so as to create a separation of concerns, and instead 10% of the final total amount will be allocated toward contributors and onchain DAOs.